Instant Messaging Security and Usage Guideline

 - Legal Liability resulting from downloading copyrighted materials.

 User responsibilities and procedures are as follows:

 - Ensure that your IM account password meets Carnegie Mellon University recommendations for strong passwords.
-Refer to the Password Strength Guideline and to the Managing Your Andrew Account and Password [PDF] document.
+Refer to the Guidelines for Password Management and to the Managing Your Passwordweb pages.

 - Download and install security upgrades from IM companies.
 This software is frequently updated to address security flaws.

 - Turn on automatic updates for your IM program and install updates as soon as they are available.

 - Don’t allow your IM program to “remember” your password or automatically sign in to your account.